entityframeworkcore-samples/DatabaseFirst.SqlScriptMigration/README.md

-# Code first Entity Framework Dotnet Core 2x simple guide
+# Database First Entity Framework Dotnet Core 2x simple guide

 ## 1. Creating the solution projects for this guide
 Open a new Terminal window and then type the bellow commands or run the powershell script "1.SetupGuide.ps1" which it will execute the bellow commands: